MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/mobilebroadband/account-provisioning.md

 After the mobile broadband app is installed on the computer, it can retrieve or generate an updated provisioning file based on any trigger that you implement in the app.

-Mobile broadband apps can apply provisioning files by using the [**Windows.Networking.NetworkOperator.ProvisioningAgent**](/uwp/api/Windows.Networking.NetworkOperators.ProvisioningAgent) APIs.
-If the app is associated with a Network Account ID, it can use [**CreateFromNetworkAccountId**](/uwp/api/Windows.Networking.NetworkOperators.ProvisioningAgent#Windows_Networking_NetworkOperators_ProvisioningAgent_CreateFromNetworkAccountId_System_String_) to provide unsigned metadata.
-If the app is not associated with a Network Account ID, it must use the default constructor for **ProvisioningAgent** and sign the XML.
+Mobile broadband apps can apply provisioning files by using the **[Windows.Networking.NetworkOperator.ProvisioningAgent](/uwp/api/Windows.Networking.NetworkOperators.ProvisioningAgent)** APIs.
+If the app is associated with a network account ID, it can use **[CreateFromNetworkAccountId](/uwp/api/Windows.Networking.NetworkOperators.ProvisioningAgent#Windows_Networking_NetworkOperators_ProvisioningAgent_CreateFromNetworkAccountId_System_String_)** to provide unsigned metadata.
+If the app is not associated with a network account ID, it must use the default constructor for **ProvisioningAgent** and sign the XML.

 A mobile broadband app can use the following triggers to update the provisioning metadata: